esphome/esphome.io/guides/devboard_as_flasher.rst

 But be warned, it demands flashing your S2/S3 board using ESP-IDF to act like a USB_UART bridge first.
 In the SDKconfig, make sure to verify the GPIO pins for the TxD/RxD signals.

-The connections needed in order to flash a binary on target device using an ESP32-S devboard are:
+The connections needed to flash a target device using an ESP32-S devboard are:

 - ``VU/VUSB/5V`` or ``3V3`` on the flasher devboard to ``VIN`` or ``3V3`` respectively of the target device
 - ``GND``, or ground of flasher devboard to ``GND`` of the target device